Did you know you one single card can get a free vacation? Learning how to travel…

 You get the best value when you use the points for flights and hotel rooms with partners.

-With 60,000 points you spend two nights at the Park Hyatt New York over New Year’s Eve or 12 nights at the Hyatt Place Phuket in Thailand.
+With 75,000 points you spend two nights at the Park Hyatt New York over New Year’s Eve or 12 nights at the Hyatt Regency West Hanoi in Vietnam.

-Or you could use the signup bonus to book three one-way tickets to the Caribbean.
+Or you could use the bonus to book three one-way tickets to the Caribbean.

 Pro-tip: Points transfer instantly on a 1:1 basis.
 Transferred points are nonrefundable.
 Meaning once you transfer Chase Ultimate Rewards points to an airline or hotel, you can’t transfer them back.

-You earn 2X points on travel and dining when you pay with your Chase Sapphire Preferred.
+You earn 3X points on dining when paying with your card.

 Whether you eat at nice restaurants, get coffee at Starbucks, grab fast food, rent a car, or pay for a hotel room, you’ll get 2X points for every dollar spent.